laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 ##
 ### UC.02 – ‘Querying the EDID Catalogue’

-This feature allows all platform users to retrieve Drought Impact data of interest available in EDID .
+This feature allows all users to retrieve Drought Impact data of interest available in EDID .

 After logging in to the platform, the system displays the Search